ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 support.
 For example, to disallow discriminatory behavior between Clients with and without device attestation support, an Issuer may wish to support Attesters that support CAPTCHA-based attestation.
-This means that the overall attestation value of a Privacy Pass token is bound by the difficult in spoofing or bypassing either one of these attestation procedures.
+This means that the overall attestation value of a Privacy Pass token is bound by the difficulty in spoofing or bypassing either one of these attestation procedures.

 ### Issuer Role